The Cost of Transacting and Banking Is High, Thus Slowing Progress Towards Cashless

 Despite being a viable option for transacting digitally in regions where mobile phone is king, mobile-money is limited as a tool to deliver financial inclusion.
-More investment and innovation is required.
+More investment and innovation are required.
 When people cannot access timely and affordable banking, loan, and equity products, they hardly succeed in their business or social endeavours.
-Mobile-money technology, which currently relies on USSD, will take time to catch up on the formal banking industry due to its insufficient capabilities.
+Mobile-money technology, which currently relies on USSD, will take time to catch up with the formal banking industry due to its insufficient capabilities.

-The financial sector need not to leave anyone behind, especially at this critical time.
+The financial sector need not leave anyone behind, especially at this critical time.
 Rwanda has done well in tackling financial inclusion as part of its response to the pandemic, thanks to good connectivity infrastructure.
 Now let's push to the next frontier by swiftly advancing the reach and use of digital payments in order to mobilise local resources that can propel us to sustained inclusive socio-economic development.

 This will require banks and all financial services providers to collaborate so they can bring services closest to where people live and need to transact.
 Convenience, powered by interoperability, which shall in turn drive down costs and make digital the preferred way for most people to conduct their financial lives.
-The time to invest in fast tracking innovation and investment in this area is now.
+The time to invest in fast-tracking innovation and investment in this area is now.